Legal basis 'unclear' for care home 'severe restrictions' and visiting ban during pandemic

 Researchers also found that the Scottish and UK Governments were "ill-prepared" for a pandemic and "caught out" by the speed of virus transmission.

-The papers are intended to provide an independent evaluation of Covid measures, outcomes, and to signpost further areas of investigation for the Scottish Covid Inquiry, ahead of further evidence being gathered.
+The papers are part of a scoping exercise intended to provide an independent evaluation of Covid measures, outcomes, and to signpost further areas of investigation for the Scottish Covid Inquiry.

+However, the Inquiry's website stresses that the papers reflect the views of the researchers, that there is "nothing in the research is binding on the Inquiry", and that it "does not cover everything the Inquiry will be investigating".

 The Scottish Government has declined to comment at this stage.